nathanlazar/APE_METH_bin/README.md

 # APE_METH_bin
-Scripts to run permutation analysis of methylation levels in apes.
+Various scripts to run analyses for Lazar et al. 2018.
+ALL_STEPS walks though each of the analyses.